apache/incubator-gluten/docs/VeloxNotSupport.md

 or Proleptic Gregorian calendar should be used during parquet writing for dates/timestamps.
 If the parquet to read is written by Spark with this config as true, Velox's TableScan will output different result when reading it back.

-``

 ### Partitioned Table Scan (fallback behavior)
-Gluten only support the partitioned table scan when the file path contain the partition info, otherwise will fallback to vanilla spark.
+Gluten only support the partitioned table scan when the file path contain the partition info, otherwise will fall back to vanilla spark.

-### NAN support (incompatible behavior)
+### NaN support (incompatible behavior)
-Velox does not support NAN, will return null instead.
+Velox does NOT support NaN.
+So unexpected result can be obtained for a few cases, e.g., comparing a number with NaN.

 ### File compression codec (exception)